Komrod/captn/README.md

 ### Explain

 ```
-	captn explain <script>
+	captn explain <script-name>
-	captn explain <script>:<action>
+	captn explain <script-name>:<action-name>
 ```

 This command take the first comment of every actions that is launched by the selected script action.
-Execute "captn explain <script>" to see the explanation of the default action.
-Execute "captn explain <script>:<action>" to see the explanation of a particular action.
+Execute "captn explain script-name" to see the explanation of the default action.
+Execute "captn explain script-name:action-name" to see the explanation of a particular action.

 ### Options